usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     The output array is not reset so that several passes can be made to fill in holes left by the previous pass (such as entries at different T, D, or z).
-The caller should zero out this array if so desired.
+The caller can zero out this array if so desired.

     This routine is designed with the "superuser" in mind.
 It removes all string comparisons to approach the speed that could be obtained by